Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/index.md

 The pure-impure segregation principle aims to limit impurities to an essential minimum, by decoupling them from the rest of the code.
 Ultimately, the goal is to push all non-pure operations towards the outermost layers of the system, while keeping the domain layer comprised entirely out of pure functions.

-Designing software in such way leads to an architecture that resembles a pipeline rather than a hierarchy, which favors functional style of programming.
+Designing software in such a way leads to an architecture that resembles a pipeline rather than a hierarchy, which favors functional style of programming.
 Depending on the project, this may aid in expressing the flow of data more clearly, among other useful benefits.

 However, this is not always practical and there are scenarios where extracting pure code comes at a cost of severely reduced cohesiveness.
 In any case, if your goal is to facilitate testing without mocking, [architecting your solution for high-level testing](/blog/unit-testing-is-overrated) is likely going to be a much better time investment.